How to Use Sales Analytics Tools to Make Smarter Business Decisions

 Analytics can be very effective when it involves aligning a group around data and collective objectives.

 All of these, including sales, marketing, and RevOps, need the same insight.
-This implies centralizing the sources of leads, attribution methods, and pipeline definitions.
+This implies centralizing lead sources, attribution methods, and pipeline definitions.

-With all the teams having access to one source of truth, it will be simpler to tie marketing campaigns to the revenue results and determine where leads are falling in the funnel.
+With all teams having access to a single source of truth, it will be easier to tie marketing campaigns to revenue results and identify where leads are falling in the funnel.

 5. Make Insights Accessible and Actionable